-I am a 45+ immigrant, born and raised in the coastal area in the north eastern Philippines, currently residing in Belgium.
+I am a 45+ immigrant, born and raised in the coastal area in the north eastern region of The Philippines, currently residing in Belgium.
 I am a believer and though conservative in nature, a social person and loves travelling and meeting people as well as exploring places, studying cultures and history.
-Whenever at home I just love to enjoy the nature and its constant changes, takes photos, writes chronicles and make myself busy either doing crafty things, tinker in my garden or enjoy simple good food.
+Whenever at home I just love to enjoy the nature and its constant changes, takes photos, writes chronicles and make myself busy either doing crafty things, tinker in my garden or enjoy cooking simple good food.

 May peace be with us and stays with us all through out the year 2019 and the years after.
 I believe that happiness depends on what the future in petto for us and not per se the changing of the year.
 With some strike of good luck, (yes I believe in it, I called it a blessing) determination to succeed and the will to bounce back and move on after a set back will surely bring us to triumph in life.
 Some of us hopes for a better 2019 as if 2018 was not so kind enough, particularly those who are a big fan of astrological signs.
 I choose to have a positive mindset, even though at this point of my life I do not aim for more than what I have and become.
 But of course my best wishes is to stay healthy and capable of continuing my little ministries here and there.
 Travel a little bit whenever my budget permits is also on my bucket list.